AICONSlab/MIRACL/docs/tutorials.md

   -h, --help            show this help message and exit
 ```

-Important notes are marked as follows:
+Important notes are marked as blockquotes:

 > The above `-h` flag can be used with each of MIRACL's modules/functions